flame-cai/win64-local-ocr-tool/synthetic-data-gen/blueprint.md

 You are an expert in Domain Randomization and synthetic data generation.
 This document outlines the specifications for a Python-based ablation friendly, modular synthetic data generator.
 The goal is to create diverse, script-agnostic page layouts of handwritten manuscripts for training and evaluating machine learning models for document layout analysis.

+Based on the below specification, please begin coding entire files.
+First print the directory structure and DO NOT SKIP any files.
+Pay special attention to the configuration files using Pydantic.

 Each character on a page is abstracted as a `Point` with three features: `(x, y, font_size)`.
 The generator will produce these point clouds along with corresponding ground-truth labels for textboxes and text lines, enabling supervised learning.
 The code should have classes for points (characters), words (a collection of points), text lines (a collection of words), and text box (a collection of text lines)